krishnakishored/node-trailers/js_notes.md

 -----

 ### Oclif
 oclif is a framework for building CLIs in Node.
 With oclif you can create 2 different CLI types: single and multi.
 * Single CLIs are like ls or curl.
 They can accept arguments and flags.
 Single CLIs can optionally be just a single file.
 `$ npm install -g oclif`
 `$ npm update -g oclif` (to get the newer releases of the generator)

-    `$ npx oclif single mynewcli`
-        npx is included in npm and automatically runs and installs the oclif generator.
-        To run `$ mynewcli` instead of `$ ./bin/run` you'll need to link your CLI locally using `$ npm link`

 * Multi CLIs are like git or heroku.
 They have subcommands that are themselves single CLIs.
 In the package.json there is a field oclif.commands that points to a directory.
 Multi-command CLIs may also include plugins.
 `$ npx oclif multi mynewmulticli`

+* The Oclif CLI, has two possible ways to generate CLI projects, one is `npx oclif single mynewcli` and the second one is `npx oclif multi mynewcli`

+        npx is included in npm and automatically runs and installs the oclif generator.
+        To run `$ mynewcli` instead of `$ ./bin/run` you'll need to link your CLI locally using `$ npm link`

 * Generator Commands
     - `$ oclif command NAME` add a command to an existing CLI or plugin